 - User-friendly touch screen makes it easy to understand and use

 ATAF iC Economiser Plus 35 Combi

 You’ll be forgiven if you hadn’t heard of ATAG before.
 Based in Netherlands, their presence is felt across Europe, as well as the UK.
-Much like Viessmann, the iC Economiser Plus 35 Combi boasts an impressive efficiency rating at around 94%, meaning very little is actually wasted.
+The iC Economiser Plus 35 Combi boasts an impressive efficiency rating at around 94%, meaning very little is actually wasted.

-The boiler is able to achieve such a high level of efficiency because the primary heat exchanger that’s housed inside the boiler itself actually goes through the condensing process twice, making it a very reliable boiler that can potentially save you a lot of money.
+The boiler is able to achieve such a high level of efficiency because the primary heat exchanger that’s housed inside the boiler itself.
+The exchanger goes through the condensing process twice, making it very reliable in saving you money.